home-assistant/home-assistant.io/source/_integrations/template.markdown

 {% endraw %}

 A more advanced use case could be to set the icon based on the sensor's own state like above, but when triggered by an event.
 This example demonstrates a binary sensor that turns on momentarily, such as when a doorbell button is pressed.

-When the button gets pressed, the first trigger will be triggered and the binary sensor's state will be updated.
-This in turn will trigger the second trigger, which will cause the icon template to be evaluated.
-The platform check in the state template is to avoid the update from going into an infinite loop of updating.
+The binary sensor turns on and sets the matching icon when the appropriate event is received.
+After 5 seconds, the binary sensor turns off automatically.
+To ensure the icon gets updated, there must be a trigger for when the state changes to off.

 {% raw %}